 An important gear in the New Challenger Machine, Eduku is an Administrator for the community.
 Eduku started playing games during the Mega Drive era as a child, often competing against his brother in Street Fighter.
 Now, he mains Vega in SFV, gaining inspiration from the FG professional, Nemo.
 The Admin gained his position due to coincide while the server was in its fledgling stages.
 As an EU resident, Vinager naturally appointed the Admin role to Eduku while Eduku continued to grow the EU side.
 Nowadays, the staff member brainstorms ways to grow the server while holding discussions around events such as tournaments.
 From partnerships with groups such as Capcom UK to recruitment, Eduku and co. work diligently.

-Eduku believes New Challenger to be beginner friendly (the irony in the name) and a place where everyone can ‘belong’ and find their group.
+Eduku believes New Challenger to be beginner-friendly (the irony in the name) and a place where everyone can ‘belong’ and find their group.
 Instead of plenty of small circles, NCH is one big circle of friends – both old and new.
 With New Challenger having over 10,000 members with a large portion of them located within the EU, Eduku is proud of the FGC.

 A veteran gamer who has been indulged in cyberspace from young, Taozenforce commenced their journey by playing Pong and dabbling in other games, including the first Street Fighter.
 Nowadays, Taozenforce works as a Character Technical Director, as well as a coach and content for New Challenger.
 When asked why Taozenforce became a member of the New Challenger coaching and content creation team, it was revealed that both activities allowed Taozenforce to scratch an old itch from when he used to teach at a college.

-Education seems to be important for Taozenforce, as one of his favorite things about coaching is the expansion of his knowledge base as well as new discussions and intriguing questions which arise.
+Education seems to be important for Taozenforce, as one of his favorite things about coaching is the expansion of his knowledge base as well as new discussions and intriguing questions that arise.
 Seeing new people every day learning how to play and have fun in fighting games always brings a smile to this member’s face, so expect to see Taozenforce active in the community.

 Through studying fighting games without game guides, Frabisaur quite literally mashed his way to the upper echelon.
 His interest in video games arose from his SNES-era gaming experiences, however, he wasn’t always so competitive.
 In 2013, Frabisaur’s competitive mentality grew after witnessing EVO MvC3, inspired by the cinematics.
 Due to this, he began to play Street Fighter 4 AE to improve, and even read a fighting game book!